aksommerville/fullmoon4/README.md

 - [x] Hearts or something above blocks and raccoons when enchanted.
 - [ ] _Enchanting Adventures: The Witch's Quest_ minigame.
 - [ ] fmn_game_load_map(): Try to get the correct hero position, right now it's reading randomly from the sprite list. (doesn't matter whether before or after the transition).
+- - This bears on hero position being available during sprite init hooks too.
+See tolltroll, it's a problem.
 - [x] See paper notes from GDEX.
 Lots of bugs and improvements.
 - [ ] Tree-shake resources when packing.
 - [ ] MacOS: Build two independent app bundles.
 Demo and Full.